Tracksuit

 The collective momentum of these marketing campaigns drove hype over the long-term and built excitement before the events had even launched so by the time they did go live, demand from consumers was at a fever pitch.

-“All three of these top brand moments will set the playbook for how effective marketing actually drives long-term value,” Tracksuit’s Head of Marketing Mikayla Hopkins told The Australian
+“All three of these top brand moments will set the playbook for how effective marketing actually drives long-term value,” Tracksuit’s Head of Marketing Mikayla Hopkins told The AustralianOpens in new tab.

 “It’s really exciting to be able to pair that data with such strong brand-led activity, and I hope that gives marketers and other people – chief financial officers and the wider stakeholder group of a business – confidence that when you do build big, integrated campaigns, they truly make a difference on the bottom line.”